shugi12345/stremio-skip-button/README.md

 5. 💾 Click **Save**.
    - That range is saved centrally and becomes available to others.
    - Once the range is present, a **Skip Intro** button appears when playback enters the specified range.
-6. ↩️ If you rewind back into the intro, the skip button will reappear (thanks to improved seek handling).
+6. ↩️ If you rewind back into the intro, the skip button will appear.

 ---